wmarshall484/DSI_LECTURES_2/random-forest/jack_bennetto/jb-lecture.md

 Train multiple different models on the data.
 To predict:

 * For regressor, average the predictions of the models
-* For classifier, take the plurality winner
+* For classifier, take the plurality choice

 ## Ensembles: Intuition